-- ✓ Redecoration & professional cleaning
+- \checkmark - Redecoration & professional cleaning

-- ✓ Furniture and furnishings

-- Gas safe register certificate (remember, this will be an annual cost)

-- ✓ Portable appliance test (PAT)

-- EPC needs to be renewed every 10 years

-- Ensure you have permission from any other relevant parties to let the property such as your mortgage company or freeholder
+- Furniture and furnishings - Gas safe register certificate (remember, this will be an annual cost) - Electrical Installation Condition Report (EICR) - this report may flag compulsory work on your property.
+Usually this will need to be renewed every 5 years. - EPC needs to be renewed every 10 years - Ensure you have permission from any other relevant parties to let the property such as your mortgage company or freeholder